How to Write Standard Operating Procedures (+SOP Template)

 1. Choose a format

 You can choose from a variety of formats when it comes to presenting your SOP.
 The format will vary depending on the job roles, tasks, length, and details of your SOP.
-You can refer to our “types of SOPs” section above to determine which of the formats will be most effective for your team.

 2. Identify your audience

-It’s important for you to know who will actually be engaging in the procedures in order to make the SOP document as contextual and useful as possible.
+It’s important for you to know who will actually be engaging in the procedures to make the SOP document as contextual and useful as possible.
 Simply put, your audience will guide the level of detail needed in your SOP.

 To know more about your audience, ask yourself the following questions: